JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

-To catch exception, use the try/catch block for all your methods:
+To catch the exception, use the try/catch block for all your methods:

 ```csharp
 public bool Insert(BlogPost blogPost)